MarcJAndersen/rrdfqbcrnd0/README.md

 ```

 ### Version of packages
 Verify that you have the applicable versions.
-It appears unnessary, but version issues have more than once been the root cause of malfunction.
+It may appear unnecessary, but version issues have more than once been the root cause of malfunction.

 ```r
 sessionInfo()